unofficial-analytics-documentation/satellite-docs/README.md

 ## Satellite API 🛰

-This is an initial copy/paste of the global object.
+This is an initial copy/paste of the global object with some help from this official [PDF](http://microsite.omniture.com/t2/help/en_US/dtm/object_reference.pdf).

 ----